rase-rocks/byw/README.md

 #### Prerequisites

-A familiarity with following concepts would be useful:
+A familiarity with following concepts would be useful (in no particular order):

 + Javascript
 + Git
-+ Nodejs
-+ npm
++ Nodejs / npm
 + React / Redux

 Clone the project to your local file system and run: